 Home

-Dr. Ehrensaft is a senior consultant, founding member, and board member of A Home Within, a national project focused on the emotional needs of children and youth in foster care and offering pro bono long-term psychotherapy to children in foster care.
+Dr. Ehrensaft is a senior consultant, founding member, and past board member of A Home Within, a national project focused on the emotional needs of children and youth in foster care and offering pro bono long-term psychotherapy to children in foster care.
 More information about A Home Within can be obtained at: www.ahomewithin.org.

-• Gender Creative Child_cover_FIN
+• Gender Explained

 Purchase your copy

-Diane Ehrensaft’s most recent publication is The Gender Creative Child: Pathways for Nurturing and Supporting Chldren who Live outside Gender Boxes, New York: TheExperiment, 2016, with a foreword by Dr. Norman Spack.
+Diane Ehrensaft’s publication of The Gender Creative Child: Pathways for Nurturing and Supporting Children who Live outside Gender Boxes, New York: The Experiment, 2016, with a foreword by Dr. Norman Spack.

 “The Gender Creative Child is an invaluable resource for families and practitioners wanting to understand the complexity and beauty of gender development and the value of affirmative care.
 I’m struck that Dr. Ehrensaft’s most revolutionary idea is also her most straightforward—if we really learn how to listen to our children, they will tell us what they need.”